Agents of Social Justice: Carolyn Gallmeyer '20MS on Her Passion for Libraries

 What are some of the biggest issues you're facing currently in this role?

-With SLIS now a part of COCIS, which also includes the School of Business and the Division of Mathematics & Computer Science, there are more opportunities for all of us Fellows to be involved with a wider swath of the Simmons community than in years past.
+With SLIS now a part of COCIS, which also includes the School of Business and the Division of Mathematics, Computing, and Statistics, there are more opportunities for all of us Fellows to be involved with a wider swath of the Simmons community than in years past.
 I supported the School of Business’ Health Care Forum last fall — not something I had expected when I started library school!
 But I think that the interdisciplinary nature of COCIS is reflective of the kind of librarian I hope to be: one who cultivates strong partnerships beyond the library in order to best serve the diverse needs of its patrons.
 This cohort of Fellows represent important roles that work well together — communications, events, diversity, media, and technology.
 I look forward to working with them and seeing what we can accomplish.

 What’s your favorite thing about living in Boston?